Xiaohan5349/approw-docs-v1/docs/en/guides/pipeline/pipeline-function-api-doc.md

 Briefly explain the code here:

-- Lines 2-6 determine whether email is included in the request parameters, and if so, it means the email registration method.
+- Lines 2-6 determine whether email is included in the request parameters.
+If the parameters include email, it means this is email registration method.
 If not, skip the pipe function directly, and call callback with null and context parameters（**don’t forget this parameter!**）.
 If you just want to register by email, this step is okay if there is no email to return an error.
 - Lines 8-10 determine whether the domain name of the mailbox is`example.com`.
 If the callback function is not called, the first parameter is `new Error('Access Denied.')`.
-- On line 11, call `return callback(null, context)`, and then enter the next pipe function, if there have the next function.
+- Line 11, call `return callback(null, context)`, and then enter the next pipe function, if there have the next function.